Get Best Treatment For Amblyopia/ Lazy Eye

 Patching is the most commonly advised treatment for lazy eyes in children.
 In this, a small eye patch is applied to the normal eye in an attempt to obscure its vision for a few hours daily.
 This way, the brain is trained to recognize the visual impulses coming from the weaker eye.

-Patching or penalization can also lead to visual problems in the normal eye, and this approach does not help correct the adult lazy eye.
+Patching or penalization can also lead to visual problems in the normal eye.
+Patching has limitations of age and does not help in correcting the adult lazy eye.

 • Lesser success rates and higher incidence of residual visual deficit.

-• Prolonged treatment over many years is essential for optimal results.
+• Prolonged lazy eye treatment over many years is essential for optimal results.

-• Monocular treatment – treats one eye only.
+• Monocular lazy eye treatment – treats one eye only.

 • Chances of visual disturbances occurring in the stronger eye.